 In addition, the Ambassador Bridge is identified as an Ontario Heritage Bridge in the Ontario Heritage Bridge List compiled by the Ministry of Culture.
-Additional details with regard to each of the properties is included in the Environmental Overview Paper - Canadian Existing Conditions Volume 1 (refer to List of Supporting Documents).
+Additional details with regard to each of the properties are included in the Environmental Overview Paper - Canadian Existing Conditions Volume 1.

-4.6 Natural Environment
+Natural Environment 4.6

 This section provides a summary of existing natural environmental conditions within the Preliminary Analysis Area.
-The information presented in this section of the report represents a summary of more detailed information contained in the Environmental Overview Paper - Canadian Existing Conditions Volume 1 (refer to List of Supporting Documents).
+The information presented in this section of the report represents a summary of more detailed information contained in the Environmental Overview Paper - Canadian Existing Conditions Volume 1.